Tile Source Options

 • min: the value to map to the first palette value.
 Defaults to 0. ‘auto’ to use 0 if the reported minimum and maximum of the band are between [0, 255] or use the reported minimum otherwise. ‘min’ or ‘max’ to always uses the reported minimum or maximum. ‘min:<threshold>’ and ‘max:<threshold>’ pick a value that excludes a threshold amount from the histogram; for instance, ‘min:0.02’ would exclude at most the dimmest 2% of values by using an appropriate value for the minimum based on a computed histogram with some default binning options. ‘auto:<threshold>’ works like auto, though it applies the threshold if the reported minimum would otherwise be used. ‘full’ is the same as specifying 0.

 • max: the value to map to the last palette value.
 Defaults to 255. ‘auto’ to use 0 if the reported minimum and maximum of the band are between [0, 255] or use the reported maximum otherwise. ‘min’ or ‘max’ to always uses the reported minimum or maximum. ‘min:<threshold>’ and ‘max:<threshold>’ pick a value that excludes a threshold amount from the histogram; for instance, ‘max:0.02’ would exclude at most the brightest 2% of values by using an appropriate value for the maximum based on a computed histogram with some default binning options. ‘auto:<threshold>’ works like auto, though it applies the threshold if the reported maximum would otherwise be used. ‘full’ uses a value based on the data type of the band.
-This will be 1 for a float data type and 65535 for a uint16 datatype.
+This will be 1 for a float data type, 255 for a uint8 data type, and 65535 for a uint16 data type.

 • palette: This is a single color string, a palette name, or a list of two or more colors.
 The values between min and max are interpolated using a piecewise linear algorithm or a nearest value algorithm (depending on the scheme) to map to the specified palette values.
 It can be specified in a variety of ways: